dannyquist/re/ghidra/ghidra-getting-started.md

 ## A Tour of the User Interface

 When you first start Ghidra, you'll see the initial project view.
-All of your projects, including multiple executables and binary files to analyze.
+All of your projects, including multiple executables and binary files to analyze, are found here.
+This is a small organizational change but it's made a difference for me.

 ![Ghidra's Project View](pics/Ghidra-First_Screen.png)